Skip to content

 Isotopologue Same molecule, different number of heavy isotopes.
 M+0 is the unlabeled form; M+1 has one extra mass unit (one ¹³C, ¹⁵N, etc.); M+2 has two; and so on.

-Isotope tracing An experiment where you feed cells/tissues a labeled substrate (e.g., ¹³C-glucose) and measure how the label propagates through metabolism.
+Isotope tracing An experiment in which a labeled substrate (e.g., ¹³C-glucose) is supplied to cells or tissues and label incorporation is measured across metabolism.
 LEAF measures isotopologue distributions per metabolite.

 L